Toll Free USA & Canada: 1-800-704-6234

 City tour of Lima today if not on day one.
 Departure day.
 A private transfer to the international airport is included in your tour.

-Nazca Express is an eight-day tour which includes a small plane flight over the Nazca Lines, some public transport and walking around ruins and during city tours.
+Nazca Express is an eight-day tour which includes Nazca Lines tour and a small plane flight over the Nazca Lines, some walking around ruins and during city tours.
 As always, a certain patience is required for the inconsistencies and occasional delays of developing-world travel.

 We will gladly arrange additional accommodation for you before or after your trip: